 Yes, the photo above is of The Nasty Boys strangling yours truly.

-It happened a couple of years ago; the three of us talked about the Blue Jays; this website covered the meeting in detail.
+It happened a few years back; the three of us talked about the Blue Jays.
 It was an awesome experience with a tag team that has endured during several different eras.

 When you think about it, The Nasty Boys have been just about everywhere.
 They began in the AWA, moved to WCW (and returned there several times), dominated in the WWF and even had a brief run in TNA.
 And they did all of that without being very good wrestlers!